NaiyanJones/naiyanjones.github.io/_posts/2021-01-12-new-year-new-data-analyst-job.md

 ---
-title: 'New year, new job as a data analyst'
+title: "New year, new job as a data analyst"
 date: 2020-01-12
 categories:
   - Misc